 Where Do I Start?

 Once you have investigated the program and are sure you are able to meet all of the requirements, the first step is to file an application with a non-refundable filing fee of $150 which will be valid for two years.
 The application includes a line for your signature attesting that you have read and agreed to abide by the BCIA Professional Standards and Ethical Principles of Biofeedback.
 Please be sure to carefully read this document.
 When you are ready to take the exam, you must pay a $275 certification fee which entitles you to one scheduled seating of the exam.
 For an additional fee ($50 online or $100 paper/pencil), you may also secure your own local university or public library proctor to administer the exam.

 All fees are non-refundable and must be in US funds and paid by check, money order, or credit card.
-If using a credit card, you may pay online or you may call the office at (720) 5520-5829 with your credit card information.
+If using a credit card, you may pay online.

 Certification is valid for four years and recertification is based on the successful completion of the written exam or the documentation of 30 hours of accredited, biofeedback-relevant continuing education.